privatenumber/issue-reproductions/README.md

 ## Why?
 Because it's important to provide reproduction when reporting bugs 🪲

-Other benefits:
+Notable benefits:
-- 🏆 To organize and showcase the bugs I've found!
+- 🏆 Organize and showcase the bugs I've found!
-- ⚡️ To create a streamlined reproduction environment for myself
+- ⚡️ Create a streamlined reproduction environment for myself
-- ❤️ To teach, encourage, & exemplify making minimal reproductions
+- ❤️ Teach, encourage, & exemplify making minimal reproductions

 ## Usage
 - Each reproduction should be organized in the directory structure: